 This picture’s intimate links with the growing Scientology religion brought about just about as much bad press as is possible in modern day North America, and John Travolta’s position in the starring role was almost a career killer.
 For supporting act Barry Pepper (Saving Private Ryan, etc.), it pretty much was.
-Travolta has managed to stay in the limelight ever since, but his star image has forever been stained by his Scientology links, made most public by this picture.
+Travolta has managed to stay in the limelight ever since, but his star image has forever been stained by his Scientology links, made most public by this film.

 5. Cuba Gooding, Jr. – Snow Dogs (2002)